dberat/ebook_reader_word_importer/README.md

 ## Installation

-There is an `exe` file in the "dist" folder if you would like to use this.
+There is an `exe` file if you would like to use this.

 ## Usage